Serious messages with a glimpse of hope

 WikiLeaks recently published a leak on the U.S. Central Intelligence Agency.
 These documents, as did the Snowden leak, show that AFK has a point.
 A couple of years ago AFK even made a tribute piece called “The Un-Usual Suspects”, based on the iconic movie poster, where he portrayed five western dissidents.
 Julian Assange was one of them.
 In his encrypted e-mail he says: – To stay quiet would be to let down our fellow human beings.

 AFK may be secretive, but he is not quiet.
 He knows how to bring street art to the public so his messages can both be seen and heard.
-He told a local newspaper that his work can be considered as “serious messages with a glimpse of hope.”

 This short statement may be the essence of his artwork.